claus-e-andersen/clanElectrons/README.md

 library(clanElectrons)

 ```
-You will also need to load the packages lattice, dplyr and clanLattice:
+For the full functionalyty you will also need to load the packages lattice, dplyr and clanLattice:
 ```
 library(lattice)
 install.packages(dplyr)